 - You may either upload your written testimony or cut and paste your testimony directly into the web form, fill out the contact information, and click “Submit/Register.”

 - You will then receive a confirmation email that the testimony has been received.

 by Lori Valigra, Bangor Daily News After losing her Oxford Hills home in a fire 10 years ago, Michelle Ducas spent the money she had before landing in a Lewiston shelter, then headed to Portland thinking it would be easier to find a good job.
 It proved harder than she expected.
 The 38-year-old ended up

-Detailed description of Preble Street legislative priorities for the 131st session of the Maine Legislature.
-Hunger and homelessness are on the rise in our state this winter, leaving thousands of our fellow Mainers without enough food and without shelter or housing.
-As unsheltered homelessness grows, so does the rise of police interactions as these neighbors
+Detailed description of Preble Street legislative priorities for the short session of the 131st session of the Maine Legislature.
+Hunger and homelessness are on the rise in our state, leaving thousands of fellow Mainers without enough food and without shelter or housing.
+Lack of available housing and shelter opportunities leaves many experiencing homelessness with no